 Jersey College is committed to responding to the needs of students with disabilities as outlined in both the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-Students granted testing accommodations must confirm and verify the availability of the accommodation prior to each exam.
-Issues in obtaining accommodations and accommodation questions should promptly be directed to the Campus Director or Dean for resolution.
+Students granted testing accommodations must confirm and verify the availability of the

-This reason category is a summary of the information above.
+12 This reason category is a summary of the information above.
 Students must meet the full definitions above and provide all documentation.

-&lt;sup>14 Students that do not make-up the clinical judgment exam in accordance with this policy will receive a grade of 0% on the clinical judgment exam.
+13 Students that do not make-up the clinical judgment exam in accordance with this policy will receive a grade of 0% on the clinical judgment exam.

-&lt;sup>15 Students that do not make-up the final exam in accordance with this policy will receive a grade of 0% on the final exam.
+14 Students that do not make-up the final exam in accordance with this policy will receive a grade of 0% on the final exam.

-&lt;sup>16 The 10% penalty is based on the total points on the exam.
+15 The 10% penalty is based on the total points on the exam.
 Example: An exam with 50 questions would result in a penalty of 5 points being deducted (50 x 10%).
 A student that scored a 45 out of 50 on such an exam would therefore receive a grade of 40 (50 questions - 5 wrong answers - 5 point penalty) out of 50 for the missed exam (or a grade of 80%).